kelynch/search_netid/README.md

 # README for `search_netid`

-This script harvests and outputs available net IDs from [Princeton's Advanced People Search](https://www.princeton.edu/search/people-advanced) based on names in a manifest.
+This script reconciles and outputs available net IDs from Princeton LDAP based on names in a manifest.

 ## Instructions